dimroc/blog/_posts/2017-11-19-counting-crowds-and-lines.md

 1. Umbrellas.
 Not a head but still a person.
 2. Shadows.
 Around noon there can be some strong shadows resembling people.
+3. Winter Darkness.
+It gets much darker much sooner in November and December.
+Yet the model was trained predominantly with images of people in daylight.

 ## Check it out